 There are no charges for renewal of Indian Passport for NRI.
 Reissue charges are Rs.2000 and Rs.4000 for Normal and Tatkal categories respectively.

 The process of renewal and reissue of passport for NRI is simple if there are no changes in the details.
 If the address or any other detail has to be changed then a police verification might follow.
 So, it is advised that you stay prepared and have the basics cleared out.
 In this article, we had a similar motive: To clear the basic doubts of our NRI Friends all around the globe.
-If you have any more queries, contact our experts using the chat button below.
+If you have any more queries, contact our experts for instant query resolution.

 Indian Passport for NRI: FAQs